JanHerca/urantiapedia/output/wikijs/en/article/Janet_Weeks/Theyre_Not_Knocking_On_My_Door_Either.md

 Maybe the only thing “wrong” with people like you and me, Anne, is that we are mere Urantian mortals with many, many handicaps.
 But that in itself can be a challenge!

 We are still growing, we are still seeking, and we are still learning.
-And while ever this progress continues, we can be certain that “Even if I cannot do this, there lives in me one who can and will do it.” ([UB 4:4.9](/en/The_Urantia_Book/4#p4_9)), and that we are ascending upwards and ever inwards, however slowly.
+And while ever this progress continues, we can be certain that “Even if I cannot do this, there lives in me one who can and will do it.” (<a id="a58_209"></a>[UB 4:4.9](/en/The_Urantia_Book/4#p4_9)), and that we are ascending upwards and ever inwards, however slowly.

 So as we pass by in our work and play, by the showing of our simple, every-day concern and love towards our brothers, we hope and pray that they may, in time, see that we have “something” that is missing in their own lives.
 When they realise the need, we can show them the way to go knocking on our Father's door.
 “Knock and it shall be opened to you, seek and you shall find”.